Rasul1908/Truth_verification/README.md

 To develop a voice-based binary classifier that distinguishes **deceptive** speech from **truthful** speech using audio features and machine learning models.

+This project uses a curated dataset of 100 manually labeled audio recordings collected at Queen Mary University of London (QMUL) as part of a research study on verbal deception.
 ---

 ##  Pipeline Overview